Welcome to the Pack: How to Introduce Another Dog into Your Family

 Adding a New Friend to the Family

 No matter how many dogs you add to your family, it’s always exciting to bring a new furry friend home.
-Over time, your original dogs will become more used to having a new dog in their pack.
+Over time, your resident dogs will become more used to introducing a new dog in their pack.
 With just a few extra steps and lots of love, you’ll help make sure your newest family member starts off on the right paw.

 Want to learn more about what you can do to help your furry friends live happy, healthy lives?
 Join the Best Friends Club today to receive special training tips, informative articles, and members-only discounts on Bil-Jac products.